courselabs/docker/labs/compose-limits/README.md

 ## Lab

-This is just a thinking lab :) We've seen the limitations of Docker Compose - what practical problems would you have if you tried to use Compose in producion?
+This is just a thinking lab :) We've seen the limitations of Docker Compose - what practical problems would you have if you tried to use Compose in production?

 > Stuck?
 Try [hints](hints.md) or check the [solution](solution.md).